Recent Storm Damage Posts

 Surviving Storm Damage In West Palm Beach

-This home floors and baseboards suffered water damage after a severe storm flooded the home.
+This home's floors and baseboards suffered water damage after a severe storm flooded the home.
+Complete removal of the flooring materials was needed.

 How to Survive West Palm Beach Storm Damage